stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 ### [Avoiding the Infamous DevOps Team!](https://drive.google.com/open?id=1xKHChHBRYo5jM1adWgTOjk9usuyo23H9)
 #### *by John Esser*

-This talk focused on when to bring any separate innovative DevOps teams back into the main business engine of standard work.
+This talk focused on when to bring any separate, innovative DevOps teams back into the main business engine of standard work.
 I think some people missed this main point and focused too much on the somewhat controversial topic of what *not* to name the team.

 Here's what I liked:
 - His stories of early DevOps conferences